|

 • Unintended weight loss

-In severe cases, IBD can make it nearly impossible to travel or go far from home because symptoms become so uncomfortable and unpredictable.
+IBDΒ can make it nearly impossible to travel or go far from home in severe cases because symptoms become so uncomfortable and unpredictable.

-If you read much about health and wellness, then you know how important the gut is for overall health and vitality.
-80% of your immune system is housed in your gut!
-(1) The bacteria in your digestive tract, your microbiome, help with hundreds of different processes in your body, including: digesting food, thinking clearly, maintaining a healthy weight, fighting off pathogens and bugs, improving your mood, increasing energy, and more!
+If you read much about health and wellness, you know how important the gut is for overall health and vitality.Β 80% of your immune systemΒ is housed in your gut!
+The bacteria in your digestive tract and your microbiome help with hundreds of different processes in your body, including digesting food, thinking, maintaining a healthy weight, fighting off pathogens and bugs, improving your mood, increasing energy, and more!

-Anything that impacts your microbiome negatively can have major consequences on your well being.
+Anything that impacts your microbiome can have major consequences on your well-being.

 Additives

-Studies have found that common food additives, particularly emulsifiers, promote colitis and metabolic syndrome by altering the gut’s microbes.
-These results were present after only 12 weeks of emulsifiers being added to the diet.
-(2)
+Studies have found that commonΒ food additives, particularly emulsifiers, promote colitis and metabolic syndrome by altering the gut’s microbes.
+After only 12 weeks of emulsifiers being added to the diet, these results were present.

-Many processed foods contain added trans fats and processed vegetable oils which can stimulate the inflammatory process in your digestive tract as well as increase risk of heart and artery disease.
-(5)
+ManyΒ processed foodsΒ contain added trans fats and processed vegetable oils, which can stimulate the inflammatory process in your digestive tract and increase the risk of heart and artery disease.

 Artificial Sweeteners

-In a study by the Department of Environmental Health Science in Georgia, researchers found that the most widely used artificial sweetener, Sucralose, altered the dynamics of the gut microbiome in participants.
-It also induced elevated pro-inflammatory gene expression in the digestive tract and liver (3)
+In a study by theΒ Department of Environmental Health ScienceΒ in Georgia, researchers found that the most widely usedΒ artificial sweetener, Sucralose, altered the gut microbiome dynamics in participants.
+It also induced elevated pro-inflammatory gene expression in the digestive tract and liver.

 Preservatives

-Research published in Nature found that artificial preservatives increase the risk of inflammatory bowel disease.
-(4)
+Research published in Nature found thatΒ artificial preservativesΒ increase the risk of inflammatory bowel disease.

-1. Fill your diet with plenty of organic leafy greens, vegetables and fruits.
-If raw fiber-filled foods are too difficult for your system, cook them before consuming.
-Use these to replaced processed foods and fast foods.
+• Fill your diet with plenty of organic leafy greens, vegetables, and fruits.
+If raw fiber-filled foods are too complex for your system, cook them before consuming them.
+Use these to replace processed foods and fast foods.

-2. Consume equal amounts of the following: clean protein, healthy fats and low-glycemic carbohydrates from fruits and veggies.
+• Consume equal amounts of clean protein, healthy fats, and low-glycemic carbohydrates from fruits and veggies.

 Similar Posts